 Goodnight | oyasuminasai | お休みなさい |

-Imagine starting your day in Tokyo, stepping out of your hotel to the bustling streets.
-The perfect way to begin is with "Ohayou gozaimasu" (おはよう ございます), which means "Good morning" in Japanese .
+The perfect way to start your first day in Japan is to begin with "Ohayou gozaimasu" (おはよう ございます), which means "Good morning" in Japanese .
 This greeting is used before 10:00 a.m. and carries a formal tone, making it suitable for most situations .
 For a more casual interaction with friends or family, simply say "Ohayou" (おはよう).

 Through the day, travelers find "Konnichiwa" (こんにちは) to be their most common greeting .
 This well-known phrase serves as a general "hello."
 It is usually used from late morning until sunset.
 It's a safe choice for various social situations, from meeting new people to entering shops or restaurants .